Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: INFORMATION EXTRACTION

-can be efficiently evaluated via a framework developed as follows: First of all, the integral can be divided into vertical boxes (as shown in FIG. \ref{extraction} \textbf{(a)}) as a Riemann summation
+can be efficiently evaluated via a framework developed as follows: First of all, the integral can be divided into vertical boxes (as shown in Figure \ref{extraction} \textbf{(a)}) as a Riemann summation

-Secondly, the area $Z_j$ of each box is translated into multiplication on the holding time representation encoding variables $X_j$ and $\tau_j$.
-Benefiting from the encoding method, this expression is quite simple (as illustrated in FIG. \ref{extraction} \textbf{(c)}).
+Secondly, the area $Z_j$ of each box is translated into multiplication of the holding time representation encoding variables $X_j$ and $\tau_j$.
+Benefiting from the encoding method, this expression is quite simple (as illustrated in Figure \ref{extraction} \textbf{(c)}).
 Thirdly, the expected value of the integrable function $f(\sum_{j=0}^nX_j\tau_j)$ can be evaluated through a Fourier approximation $f_{P,L}(x)=\sum_{l=-L}^L c_l e^{i\frac{2\pi l}{p}x}$ as a $P-periodic$ function of order $L$:

 Each term $\mathbb{E}[\cos{(\frac{2\pi l}{p}(\sum_{j=0}^nZ_j))}]$ and $\mathbb{E}[\sin{(\frac{2\pi l}{p}(\sum_{j=0}^nZ_j))}]$ can be evaluated via rotation gates on the target qubit controlled by $Z_j$ followed by a standard amplitude estimation algorithm.
 Leaving the detailed proof in the appendix, one has: \begin{thm} \textbf{(Evaluating I(t))}Suppose that a QCTSP $\{X(t):t\ge0\}$ is given via holding time representation with $n$ steps, $l_x, l_\tau$ qubits for each pair $X_j, \tau_j$, and $\mathcal{P}$ circuit depth.
 Also, one has that $f_{P,L}(x)$ is the $P-periodic$ $L-order$ Fourier approximation of the desired integrable function of the random variable $f:\mathbb{R}\rightarrow\mathbb{R}$.
 Then given the error $\epsilon$, the expectation value of $f(I(X,T))=f(\int_{t=0}^TX(t)\,dt)$ can be efficiently evaluated within $O(\mathcal{P}+nl_xl_\tau)$ circuit depth and $O(\frac{LP}{\epsilon}(\mathcal{P}+nl_xl_\tau))$ time complexity. (see proof in Appendix \ref{pf:7}) \end{thm} \subparagraph{Weighted Integral.} Moreover, this framework applies to the more complicated and generalized situations where the time structure is considered and thus has no discrete correspondence.
 By introducing a time-dependent function $g(t)$, we can evaluate the expectation value of an integrable function $f:\mathbb{R}\rightarrow\mathbb{R}$ of the random variable